How To View Mars With Your Telescope – Ultimate Guide

 First, let’s go over some of the important things you need to view Mars with your telescope.

 Mars only makes a close approach to Earth once every 26 months, and it is at its closest to us approximately around when it appears 180 degrees from the Sun in the sky, known as opposition.
-For a few months on either side of that date, it is big enough in the sky to easily view surface features.
-For the rest of the time, Mars appears rather small with a telescope, and it is far more difficult to discern any surface features.
+For a few months around either side of that date, it is big enough in the sky to easily view surface features.
+For the rest of the time, Mars appears rather small, and it is far more difficult to discern any surface features.
 Mars and its moons also appear much brighter at opposition.
 The next opposition will occur in January 2025, with subsequent ones in early 2027 and 2029.
-Unfortunately, Mars is getting closer to aphelion, and the next “good” (i.e., close to perihelic) opposition won’t be until the late 2030s.
+Unfortunately, Mars is getting closer to the aphelion, and the next “good” (i.e., close to perihelic) oppositions won’t be until the late 2030s.

 Any good telescope can be exciting for viewing Mars, even with just a few inches of aperture.
 However, good optics, good collimation, and good conditions are paramount.
 A good telescope is of no use if the collimation is bad or it hasn’t cooled down.